3digitdev/aoc2020/README.md

-# Advent of Code 2020: Rust & Elixir
+# Advent of Code 2020: Elixir

-This is for learning Rust for the first time!
-Went through the Rust Book prior to this.

-I also am doing this in Elixir to get an Imperative and Functional language for the puzzles

-We'll see if I continue both...or either.  :D
+This is for learning Elixir better!
+Have tinkered with Elixir a bit, but nothing much.